What does your work involve?

 What is the best thing about this job?

 The best thing is that I enjoy my job.
 The reason for this is two-fold.
-I work with great colleagues who I can share medical problems and a lot of fun and humour, which for me is a necessity.
+I work with great colleagues with whom I can share medical problems and a lot of fun and humour, which for me is a necessity.
 The second thing is the vast majority of patients.

 What is the worst thing?